Physics-50/Module-2/docs/week1.md

 ### Calipers and rulers
 + Does putting an object (such as calipers or a ruler) in between the actuators affect the standing wave?
-+ Do the calipers and rulers exert forces (such as static force) on the Styrofoam beads?
++ Do the calipers and rulers exert forces (such as an electrostatic force) on the Styrofoam beads?
 + How far away (both vertically and horizontally!) can you hold a ruler or calipers from the object you wish to measure and still obtain a reasonably accurate reading?

 [Click here for instructions on using the calipers](https://www.physics.hmc.edu/~physics50/wp/?page_id=2253&amp;preview=true"){:target="_blank"}